aforward9600/pokemonpalette/README.md

 - text reminder in the PC when the box is full after depositing
 - Bide's damage accumulation is now done after a damaging hit is applied (including multi-hit attacks)
 - trainer ai routine 3 discourages using thunder wave against immune pkmn
+- Pkmn added to the player's party (either as a gift or in-game trade) have at the least DVs of 9,8,8,8
+- Rest's sleep condition increased to 3 turns since attacking on wakeup is allowed
+- Added new item M.GENE: re-randomizes a pkmn's DVs to values of 9,8,8,8 or more

 #Bugfixes:
 -----------